Flatland: Critical reception

-Although Flatland was not ignored when it was published, it did not obtain great success.
+Flatland did not have much success when published, although it was not entirely ignored.
 In the entry on Edwin Abbott in the Dictionary of National Biography for persons who died in the period of 1922 to 1930, Flatland was not even mentioned.

 The book was discovered again after Albert Einstein's general theory of relativity was published, which brought to prominence the concept of a fourth dimension.
 Flatland was mentioned in a letter by William Garnett entitled "Euclid, Newton and Einstein" published in Nature on 12 February 1920.
 In this letter, Abbott is depicted, in a sense, as a prophet due to his intuition of the importance of time to explain certain phenomena: